 The prices at which our Common Shares trade cannot be predicted.
-The market price of the CES Common Shares could be subject to significant fluctuations in response to variations in quarterly financial and operating results and other factors.
+The market price of the Common Shares have experienced significant fluctuations as a result of the market impact of COVID-19 and could in the future be subject to significant fluctuations in response to variations in quarterly financial and operating results and other factors.
 The annual yield on our Common Shares as compared to the annual yield on other company's Common Shares or other financial instruments may also influence the price of our common shares in the public trading markets.
 An increase in prevailing interest rates will result in higher yield on other financial instruments, which could adversely affect the market price of our Common Shares.